Mendasp/NS2Plus/README.md

 - 28/3/2018
     - Fixed that the hive skill graph uses the skill maximum as initial minimum
     - Fixed that spectators were considered as alien players at the beginning of a round by the hive skill graph

-- 27/3/2018
-    - Fixed a script error that caused the end stats GUI to fail initializing causing the client's UI to become unresponsive.
-    - Made sure that the end stats GUI initializes completely even if it fails to load the LastRoundStats.json due to a script error.
-    - Improved how the hiveskillgraph records players joining teams to fix issues with failed team join attempts and players moving to the spectator team
-    - Improved the y axis scaling of the hive skill graph to not start at negative values and use a more useful grid resolution.

 Server settings
 ===============